zanhesl/WebTorrent-browser/README.md

 * User can see and change an amount of dedicated disk space for the torrents
 * All the information is stored in user's disk storage.
 * All the downloads/uploads are sustainable to page reloads
+* User can watch torrents in stream mode

 * Electron-app support (currently only in dev mode)